LenaGeller/Favorita-forecast/README.md

 This project explores the Corporación Favorita time series dataset, focusing on daily sales across multiple stores and items.
 We deliberately narrowed the data to a smaller region and time window to create more efficient learning conditions and enable deeper feature experimentation.

 We selected XGBoost as our main model, since it is robust with categorical and sparse data, supports advanced feature engineering, and is well-suited for structured tabular datasets like this one.
-We implemented Rolling Forecasts, simulating real future predictions rather than just retrospective evaluation.
+We implemented Recursive forecasting, simulating real future predictions rather than just retrospective evaluation.
 This approach makes the analysis closer to real-world forecasting scenarios.
 Our best score is MAE: 50.34, RMSE: 68.23.

 ## Notebooks